-- 1. To comprehend the need and usage of Embedded System. - 2.
-To distinguish a Real Time Embedded System from other systems - 3.
-To explain the kind of memory and processor.

-4. To learn Bus, Wires and Ports , Basic Protocols of data transfer , Bus arbitration , ISA bus signals, and handshaking , Memory mapped I/O and simple I/O , Parallel I/O and Port Based I/O , Example of interfacing memory to the ports of 8051

-5. To define what is a field programmable gate array (FPGA) and the use of it.

-6. To understand the Internet of Things.
+- 1. Identify the need and usage of Embedded System. - 2.
+Compare and contrast a Real Time Embedded System from other systems. - 3.
+Describe the kind of memory and processor. - 4.
+Identify and define Bus, Wires and Ports, Basic Protocols of data transfer, Bus arbitration, ISA bus signals, and handshaking, Memory mapped I/O and simple I/O, Parallel I/O and Port Based I/O, examples of interfacing memory to the ports of 8051. - 5.
+Discuss field programmable gate array (FPGA) and its application. - 6.
+Outline the concept of Internet of Things.

-Text Book: Lyla B. Das, Embedded Systems: An Integrated Approach, Pearson
+1. Das B. L., Embedded Systems: An Integrated Approach, Pearson (2012) 1st ed.